lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 It is usually easiest to pass domain parameters is via the sender parameter.
 If there is more than one,  a struct or tuple should be used.
 This technique can be used even when not using VIPER, since the parameter is not used for any other purpose in a manual Segue.

-The ViewController also has the option of displaying its own Views in lieu of displaying a ViewController.
+The ViewController also has the option of displaying its own Views in lieu of displaying a whole ViewController.
 This might be the easiest way to display an error message when a failure is detected by the UseCase.

 ## Subclasses of NavigationController